logicabrity/aeon-legacy/README.md

 ----------------

-The `timed`, `ftimed` and `mtimed` helpers all take an optional `timer` parameter in case you want to use your own timer or several timer objects.
+The `timed`, `ftimed` and `mtimed` helpers all take an optional `timer` parameter in case you want to use your own timer or several timer objects in parallel.

 ```python
 from aeon import timed, ftimed, mtimed, Timer